Last updated

 Key features

-• Email integration: Integrates with popular email services for seamless communication and email marketing.
+• Email integration: Integrates with email services for team communication and email marketing coordination.

 Pros